Take tolbutamide tablets with food.

 Remember to follow any advice you have been given about what you should or shouldn't eat, and try to take some regular exercise.

-Make sure you know how to recognise the symptoms of low blood sugar.
-These include feeling shaky or anxious, sweating, looking pale, feeling hungry, having palpitations, and feeling dizzy.
+Side-effects are rare, but make sure you know how to recognise the symptoms of low blood sugar (glucose).
+These include feeling shaky or anxious, sweating, looking pale, feeling hungry, having a feeling that your heart is pounding (palpitations), and feeling dizzy.

 |Used for||Type 2 diabetes mellitus|

-Insulin is a hormone that is made naturally in your body, in the pancreas.
-It helps to control the levels of sugar in your blood.
-If your body does not make enough insulin to meet its needs, or if it does not use the insulin it makes effectively, this results in the condition called diabetes mellitus (sugar diabetes).
+Insulin is a hormone which is made naturally in your body, in the pancreas.
+It helps to control the levels of sugar (glucose) in your blood.
+If your body does not make enough insulin to meet its needs, or if it does not use the insulin it makes effectively, this results in the condition called diabetes (diabetes mellitus).

 People with diabetes need treatment to control the amount of sugar in their blood.
 This is because good control of blood sugar levels reduces the risk of complications later on.
 Some people can control the sugar in their blood by making changes to the food they eat but for other people, medicines like tolbutamide are given alongside the changes in diet.